 With referral marketing, you don’t need to pay customers to promote your brand.
 Instead, you can reward them with promotional codes, free products or points, etc. Bonuses are the best way to encourage your customers to join the campaign.

-Referral Marketing can help increase sales 5 times compared to regular advertising.
-Thanks to its effectiveness, the conversion rate from Referral Marketing is 30% higher and the customer lifetime value is 16% higher than other advertising channels.
+Referral Marketing’s conversion rate is 30% higher and the customer lifetime value is 16% higher than other advertising channels.
 Referrals from friends and relatives will be more trustworthy and the customers a business gets from this way have a high chance of becoming loyal customers of the business.

 1.2.
 How does referral marketing work?